 A conversation with father and son journalists in El Paso.
-Aaron Bracamontes, digital content director for KTSM 9 News, interviews his father, Ramon, former El Paso Times managing editor, about the not-too-distant past when Hispanics and the Spanish language weren’t reflected in the makeup of the city’s largest newsroom.
+Aaron Bracamontes, was digital content director for KTSM 9 News at the time of this conversation.
+He interviews his father, Ramon, former El Paso Times managing editor, about the not-too-distant past when Latinos and the Spanish language weren’t reflected in the makeup of the city’s largest newsroom.

 Ramon Bracamontes: Journalism in El Paso, a long time ago, was an amazing, an amazing competitive career.
 There were two newspapers in El Paso.
 The El Paso Herald Post, which published every afternoon, published every day except Sundays.
 And then the El Paso Times, who I worked for, was the competition.

 And it was, we were housed in the same building with only a hallway dividing us.
 And it was competition to beat them in the stories.
 It was competition to get the story first, competition to get the investigation first.
 And it was a badge of honor every day if you could scoop your fellow police reporter.
 And it was great.